-- Students who want to withdraw from the school must complete a withdrawal form in person and submit it to his/her academic advisor.
-The date of determination for the withdrawal is determined by the Registrar based on the date on which the Registrar receives the completed withdrawal form including all required approvals. - ALL INSTITUTIONAL SCHOLARSHIPS WILL BE FORFEITED when a student withdraws.
+- Students who want to withdraw from the school must complete a withdrawal form with the Registrar or their Academic Advisor.
+The date of determination for the withdrawal is determined by the date on which the Registrar receives the completed withdrawal form including all required approvals. - ALL INSTITUTIONAL SCHOLARSHIPS WILL BE FORFEITED when a student withdraws.
 The student will be responsible for immediate payment of any balance this creates on the student account. - Failure to attend class may result in an academic withdrawal.
 Academic withdrawals can result in adverse financial aid recalculations resulting in account balances for which the student is responsible.
 Please review the Withdrawal Policy in the Financial Aid section of the catalog. - The date of determination will determine how tuition is refunded.
 If the date of determination of withdrawal is prior to the first day of the module, tuition will be refunded at 100%.
 If the date of determination is after the first class date of the module but before the second class date of the module, 75% tuition refund will be given.
 No tuition refund will be given after the second class of the module.
 All remaining modules left in the term will be refunded at 100%. - A withdrawal fee of \$150 will be charged.
 If withdrawal results in recalculation of Federal Aid and/or return of aid, the student will be immediately responsible for balances due on their account.
 No federal aid moneys will be refunded to the student overages will be refunded to the Federal Aid in this order: Pell grants, then subsidized loans, then unsubsidized loans.